taiwoemm/mission-quizify/README.md

 - Task 8: Same as Task 7
 - Task 9: QuizManager class with a list of quiz questions and effective quiz navigation
 - Task 10: Same as Task 9

+This project is part of the Radical AI developers' projects.